-- A diagnosis of gestational diabetes or steroid-induced diabetes in any setting, during the measurement year or the year prior to the measurement year. - Have a current lab value indicating no diabetes that is less than 12 months old and more recent than the last diabetic triggering event (as visible on eReports).
-See Appendix V for the diabetes management table that includes lab value ranges eligible as proof for exclusions and Appendix VI for the Diabetes Exclusions Flow Chart.
+- Members receiving palliative care during the measurement year. - A diagnosis of gestational diabetes or steroid-induced diabetes in any setting, during the measurement year or the year prior to the measurement year with a current lab value (less than 12 months old) indicating no diabetes and more recent than the last diabetic triggering event visible in eReports.
+See Appendix V for the diabetes management table that includes lab value ranges eligible as proof for exclusions and Appendix VI for the Diabetes Exclusions Flow Chart. - Members prescribed certain diabetes medications for weight loss (with no diagnosis of diabetes), during the measurement year or the year prior to the measurement year.